 - This baked oatmeal recipe can be doubled, which means EVEN MORE breakfasts!

-- You likely have what you need in the pantry already
+- You likely have all the simple, wholesome ingredients in the pantry already.

-Let’s break down exactly what’s happening in this baked blueberry oatmeal recipe:
+Let’s break down exactly what you need for this baked berry oatmeal recipe:

 Old Fashioned Rolled Oats

-- Old-fashioned rolled oats are best because the oat mixture is nice and thick.
+- Old-fashioned oats are best because the oat mixture is nice and thick.

-- Quick-cooking oats can work in a pinch, but the only difference between quick-cooking oats and old-fashioned rolled oats is that quick-cooking oats have been cut into smaller pieces to reduce the cooking time.
+- Quick oats can work too, but the only difference between quick-cooking oats and old-fashioned rolled oats is that quick-cooking oats have been cut into smaller pieces to reduce the cooking time.

 - Make sure you’re not spending MORE money on the convenience of quick-cook oats.
 In reality, they only cook about one minute quicker.